Nickie Aiken was first elected to Parliament in December 2019.

-Nickie Aiken has lived in the Cities of London and Westminster for more than 20 years, first moving to London in 1997.
-She lived in the Barbican in the heart of the City of London before moving to Pimlico where she has been raising her family since 1999.
-Married to Alex, her two teenage children, now at secondary school attended a local state nursery and local primary schools.
+Nickie has lived in the Cities of London and Westminster for more than 20 years.
+She lived in the Barbican in the heart of the City of London before moving to Pimlico.
+Married to Alex, they have two teenage children.

-Under Nickie’s leadership, Westminster began the largest council home building programme for a generation: to provide over 2000 new affordable and social rented homes.
-Reformed the planning system to make it more open and transparent, giving residents a bigger and earlier voice in the planning process.
-And started cleaning up our air by launching the #DontBeIdle campaign encouraging idling vehicles to turn off their engines.
+Under Nickie’s leadership, Westminster began the largest council home building programme for a generation, providing over 2,000 new affordable and social rented homes.
+Alongside this Nickie introduced reforms to the planning system, making it more open and transparent, focused on giving local people a greater and earlier voice in the planning process.
+Nickie also launched the #DontBeIdle campaign, looking to improve air quality by encouraging idling vehicles to turn off their engines.

 Under her leadership, the Council pioneered a Voluntary Contribution Initiative, allowing the wealthiest residents of Westminster to choose to donate to a ring-fenced community fund focused improving young people’s life chances, tackling loneliness among the elderly and helping the homeless.

 As Leader of Westminster City Council, Nickie also sat on the Executive Board of London Councils.
 On the board Nickie was London’s Education and Children’s Services Lead and Shadow Lead for Policing, focusing on the safeguarding implications around county lines drug gangs.
 Nickie stood down as Leader of the Council after the 2019 General Election.

 As an MP, Nickie works closely with the City of London Corporation and Westminster City Council to continue to make the Two Cities the best place to live, work, raise a family or start a business.

 Nickie aims to protect the international standing of the Corporation of London on the global financial and professional services stage as well as Westminster’s position as the UK’s cultural heart.